WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 ## Step 1: Download the Lab Files

-1. **Download** the Great Outdoor Customer Orders CSV file from the GitHub location below and save the file to a location of your choice on your workstation:
+Please **Download** the Great Outdoor Customer Orders CSV file that is used in the Data Engineer and Business Analysis labs:

 ### [Click Here to Download the "Great Outdoor Customer Orders.csv" file](https://github.com/WatsonDataPlatform/E2ELab/blob/master/GettingStarted/Great%20Outdoor%20Customer%20Orders.csv)

-2. **Download** the nodejsDashboard Zip file from the GitHub location below and save the file to a location of your choice on your workstation:
+Please **Download** the nodejsDashboard Zip file that is used in the Application Developer lab:

 ### [Click Here to Download the "nodejsDashboard.zip" file](https://github.com/WatsonDataPlatform/E2ELab/blob/master/GettingStarted/nodejsDashboard.zip)